brain-life/app-clever/README.md

 5. The outlyingness measures are thresholded to identify the set of outlying timepoints.

 We also include the DVARS outlier detection method in `clever`.
-It normalizes the data as explained in step 1 (and not as described in the paper cited above), but otherwise follows the algorithm as described in the paper and implemented in the [MATLAB code](https://github.com/asoroosh/DVARS) provided by its authors.
+It normalizes the data as explained in step 1, but otherwise follows the algorithm as described in the [paper (Afyouni and Nichols, 2018)](doi.org/10.1016/j.neuroimage.2017.12.098) and implemented in the [MATLAB code](https://github.com/asoroosh/DVARS) provided by its authors.

 ### Authors